murrahjm/jekyll-now/_posts/2018-5-14-PSFreeBurritos.md

 i_onf_q_chipotle_survey_invitation_method_alt_20 20
 beginButton                                      Begin Survey
 ```
-Ok that's a lot of stuff, but what we care about here is the `spl_q_chipotle_receipt_code_txt`, `nodeID` and `ballotVer`  Most of the other stuff we'll just keep in there.
+Ok that's a lot of stuff, but what we care about here is the `spl_q_chipotle_receipt_code_txt`, `nodeID` and `ballotVer`.
+Most of the other stuff we'll just keep in there.
 Otherwise it all looks pretty similar to what we saved from our fiddler capture into our JSON file.
 Oh, so interesting thing with `i_onf_q_chipotle_survey_invitation_method_alt_10` and `i_onf_q_chipotle_survey_invitation_method_alt_20`, those are actually the radio buttons.
 To *select* a particular button we just include the root key name (the name above with the _10 or _20 part) and then use the value for the button we want (10 or 20).
 We'll see that again in later pages as well.
 No idea if that's a common way to do radio buttons, but it's pretty consistent here.
 Not a huge complexity, but it helps to eat a few more burritos to have plenty of sample data.
 Well, *help* is a strong word but it couldn't possibly hurt.

 Where was I?
 Oh right, `nodeID` and `ballotVer`.
 So `nodeID` appears to be a session-like thing.
 It sometimes differs between surveys but doesn't appear to differ between individual form submissions.  `ballotVer` is a little different.
 At first glance it just looks like a page number or something, incrementing each time.
 But upon closer inspection it appears to skip a value every now and again.
 That's weird, so we'll just grab it from the return object and apply that value to the next form data.